 Manufactured in Mississippi, the Armada is offered with rear- or four-wheel drive in SE, SE Off-Road and upscale LE versions.
-Towing capacity is 9,100 pounds.
+Towing capacity is as much as 9,100 pounds when properly equipped.

 Running boards and heated power mirrors are standard.
-A body-colored grille appears on SE models and a chromed version leads the LE.
-Puddle lamps appear on the LE model.
+A body-colored grille appears on SE models and a chrome version leads the LE.
 Armadas have an independent rear suspension.

 Depending on the seating arrangement, either seven or eight occupants can fit inside the Armada.
-Flat-folding second- and third-row seats are standard, and second-row captain's chairs are standard or optional depending on the model.
+Flat-folding second- and third-row seats are standard, and second-row captain's chairs are available.
 Folding down the front passenger seat yields space for items up to 10 feet long.

 Seton leather seating surfaces are standard in the LE.
 Privacy glass is used for the rear liftgate and the second- and third-row side windows.
 Flip-out rear quarter windows are powered on the LE.